Roofing Insurance FAQs

 Some insurance companies will give a discount for a hail-resistant roof.
 This is usually defined by roofing material that undergoes an Underwriters Laboratory test called UL 2218.
 In this test, steel balls of different diameters and weights are dropped from different heights onto roofing material and then the damage incurred is assessed.
 Based on the damage incurred, each material is given a rating that the material manufacture must agree with for the insurance company to participate in their discount program.
 The majority of manufacturers have chosen not to participate in these discounts programs.
 Bob Behrends Roofing, LLC works with manufacturers that have produced the following Impact Resistant shingles and also offer these discounts.

-The links below will take you to the manufacturer websites, and their respective warranties.
-Ctrl-click to bring them up in another tab.
+The links below will take you to the manufacturer websites and their respective warranties.

 |Malarkey, Alaskan||3-Tab||35yr Warranty|